The Web Development Course People

 It may take several hours or even overnight for your site to be created.
 Once this site is created, it has a vanilla page that shows that the web site exists.
 You will replace this page once you have real content to upload.

-How to Get Visual Studio
+How to Get Visual Studio and other Microsoft Software

 After you have a CCIS username, you must use the Microsoft DreamSpark program: